 Do you enjoy giving your clothing more softness and a wonderful fragrance?
-A fabric softener is just what you need!
-It restores the shine to the clothing you’ve always desired!
+A fabric softener may be just what you need!
+It restores the softness to the clothing you’ve always desired!
 Your clothes will feel less rough and scratchy on your skin.

-Before you inquire if you may put fabric softener in the bleach dispenser, you need to understand how the bleach dispenser in the washing machine works.
+Before you inquire if you may put fabric softener in the bleach dispenser, you need to understand how the bleach dispensers in the washing machine work.

 *This post contains affiliate links.
 Full disclosure here.

 When you pour undiluted bleach into the bleach dispenser, it goes directly into the inner drum but not into the basket carrying your wash load.
 As a consequence, the clothing and bleach are separated until the bleach is diluted.
 Your laundry will be ruined if you use undiluted bleach on your clothes directly.
 As the washer fills up for the wash cycle, the diluted bleach is diluted to a safe level before coming into contact with your laundry.

 Furthermore, if your white clothes have become drab and grey, you can apply bleach.
 Color-safe non-chlorine bleach is also available for your colored garments.
 Because bleaches are very reactive, it is critical to follow the manufacturer’s instructions.
 Isn’t it better to be safe than sorry?